-Environmental Impact Study for Phase 2 Production
+Environmental Impact Study for Production Phase 2

-The Company conducted detailed environmental impact studies for the fauna and the flora in the area of the Barreiro deposit where the pit and waste piles will be located.
+The Company conducted detailed environmental impact studies for the fauna and the flora in the area of the Second Mine where the pit and waste piles will be located.
 These studies started in the dry season of the second quarter of 2020 and continued throughout the wet season during the third and fourth quarters of 2020.
 The environmental impact studies as well as a comprehensive environmental and social impact assessment report ("EIA/RIMA") are ongoing by the Company.